-- Do not disassemble the phone. - Do not place or answer calls while charging the phone as it may shortcircuit the phone and/or cause electric shock or fire.
+• Do not place or answer calls while charging the phone as it may shortcircuit the phone and/or cause electric shock or fire.

-Make sure that no sharp-edged items, such as animal's teeth or nails, come into contact with the battery.
+• Make sure that no sharp-edged items, such as animal's teeth or nails, come into contact with the battery.
 This could cause a fire.

-- Store the battery out of reach of children. - Be careful that children do not swallow any parts (such as earphone, connection parts of the phone, etc.) This could cause asphyxiation or suffocation resulting in serious injury or death.
+• Be careful that children do not swallow any parts (such as earphone, connection parts of the phone, etc.) This could cause asphyxiation or suffocation resulting in serious injury or death.

-Unplug the power cord and charger during lightning storms to avoid electric shock or fire.

-- Only use the batteries and chargers provided by LG.
+- Unplug the power cord and charger during lightning storms to avoid electric shock or fire. - Only use the batteries and chargers provided by LG.
 The warranty will not be applied to products provided by other suppliers. - Only authorized personnel should service the phone and its accessories.
 Faulty installation or service may result in accidents and consequently invalidate the warranty.